3CORESec/.github/profile/README.md

 # Welcome Defender 👮🏼‍♂️ 🛡

-## About us
 3CORESec is a boutique information security company that specializes in the development of innovative tools, techniques and procedures for adversary detection on cloud, endpoint and network.

-## Community Projects
+## Quick Links

-Here you'll find some of the work we've open-sourced.
-Make sure to visit our [blog](https://blog.3coresec.com), check our detection marketplace at [dtection.io](https://dtection.io) _(where some of our rulesets are made available for free)_ as well as [3CORESec Blacklist 📓](https://blacklist.3coresec.net), our IOC sharing platform that makes a subset of the data from our honeypot network available to the public.
+* 📚 [Our blog](https://blog.3coresec.com) - Original research and products announcements
+* 🔍 [dtection.io](https://dtection.io) - Our detection marketplace for signatures and rules
+* 📓 [3CORESec Blacklist](https://blacklist.3coresec.net) - Our IOC sharing platform

-Visit [lawmaker.cloud](https://lawmaker.cloud) 🦅 if you'd like to manage Suricata IDS sensors at scale!
+* 🦅 [lawmaker.cloud](https://lawmaker.cloud) - Our SaaS platform to manage Suricata IDS sensors at scale

-Reach out to us on Twitter ([@3CORESec](https://twitter.com/3CORESec)) or schedule a [virtual ☕️](https://calendly.com/3coresec/coffee) to learn more about us or our projects.
+* 🗣️ [@3CORESec](https://twitter.com/3CORESec) - Reach out to us on Twitter
+* ☕️ [Virtual cup of coffee](https://calendly.com/3coresec/coffee) - Schedule a meeting to know more about us and our projects

+## Our projects on Github

+Check the pinned repositories below for some of our cool projects!

+# 👇🏼